This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 1) Change Position

-Breastfeeding your baby in a position that doesn’t allow your baby to latch properly is usually the main reason why you may be experiencing sore nipples.
+Breastfeeding your baby in a position that doesn’t allow your baby to latch properly is usually the main reason why you may be experiencing sore nipples (and may end up with a colicky baby).
 In fact, if baby is only sucking on the nipple instead of the whole areola, this will cause cracked nipples and can contribute to your baby not being able to feed properly, meaning they will just want to feed more making the situation even worse.

 I was so surprised to find out that there are so many different breastfeeding positions that you can try, other than the classic cradle hold position.
 My midwife showed my a couple of different ones and then my lactation consultant introduced me to the “reclined” or “natural” breastfeeding position that changed everything for me.

 The thing is that no one position is better than the others.
 It really depends on what feels comfortable for you and your baby.
 It also depends on your breasts and your letdown: some positions are best if you have bigger breasts or a forceful letdown.
 So, I would highly recommend you try a few different positions first and see if any one of them feels more comfortable and (hopefully) less painful than the others, and if baby seems to be latching and feeding better and more easily.

 Note that if your nipples are already very sore, no matter what position you try it’s still going to hurt!
 It will take a while and a combination of the tips below for your nipples to stop hurting once you find the position that works for you.
 But still have a go and see what feels comfortable and what doesn’t and how your baby reacts to the changes.

 You can also try a Breastfeeding / Nursing Pillow to help you in holding baby while breastfeeding.
 This is also a great postpartum essential if you had a c-section, as it can help keep some of the baby pressure off of your tender belly, or you can also wrap it around your tummy for extra support when you need to sneeze or cough.